 - 1. Remove the seat.
-(See page 4-11.) - Turn the adjusting screw in direction (a) to increase the compression damping force and thereby harden the damping, and in direction (b) to decrease the compression damping force and thereby soften the damping.
+(See page 4-11.) - To increase the compression damping force and thereby harden the compression damping, turn the adjusting bolt in direction (a).
+To decrease the compression damping force and thereby soften the compression damping, turn the adjusting bolt in direction (b).

-- 1. Compression damping force adjusting screw - 2.
+- Compression damping force adjusting bolt (for fast compression damping) - 2.
 Position indicator marks

-Compression damping setting:
+Compression damping setting (for fast compression damping):